teocci/RealtimeBoard/README.md

 6. Right-click the project node and choose New > Java Class.
 7. Type FigureDecoder as the Class Name and choose org.sample.whiteboardapp in the Package dropdown list.
 Click Finish.
-8. In the source editor, implement the WebSocket Decoder interface by adding the following code (in bold):
+8. In the source editor, implement the WebSocket Decoder interface by adding the following code:

     ```
     public class FigureDecoder implements Decoder.Text<Figure> {